1. DEBT RELIEF

 If you don’t expect to be able to pay your taxes in full within 180 days, you can apply for an installment payment plan.

-An IRS installment payment plan sets up a series of monthly payments over three to 10 years.
-There are costs including a fee to set up the plan plus interest and penalties.
+An IRS installment payment plan sets up a series of monthly payments over three to six years.
+There are costs, including a fee to set up the plan plus interest and penalties.

-However, establishing a payment plan stops the IRS from garnishing your wages or seizing your assets.
+Establishing a payment plan stops the IRS from garnishing your bank account or your wages, or seizing your assets.
 It also saves you from potentially steeper financial penalties and possible criminal prosecution.

-An offer in compromise is an agreement to pay less than the full amount of tax debt that you owe.
-You have to file a request for an offer in compromise, and the IRS has to approve your request for it to take effect.
+An offer in compromise (OIC) is an agreement to pay less than the full amount of tax debt that you owe.
+You have to file a request for an OIC, and the IRS has to approve your request for it to take effect.
+This option used to be known as the IRS Fresh Start Program.

-With an offer in compromise, you file documents with the IRS comparing the amount you owe to the value of your assets, and you list your expected income over and above basic living expenses.
+With an offer in compromise, you file documents with the IRS comparing the amount you owe to the value of your assets.
+You also list your expected income over and above what you need for basic living expenses.

-A formula based on that information determines how much of your debt you can reasonably be expected to pay, and you are given two years to pay that amount.
-If you meet that obligation on time and in full, the IRS discharges the remainder of your tax debt.
+A formula based on that information determines how much of your debt you can reasonably be expected to pay.
+You’re given two years to pay that amount.
+If you meet that obligation on time and in full, the IRS forgives the remainder of your tax debt.

-There is an application fee for an offer in compromise, but this may be waived if you qualify as a low-income taxpayer.
+There’s an application fee for an OIC.
+You can ask the IRS to waive the fee if you qualify as a low-income taxpayer.

 How Does Tax Debt Relief Work?

-These tax debt relief programs don’t kick in automatically.
+Government debt relief programs, including those at the IRS, don’t kick in automatically.
 You have to apply for them and be accepted.

-If the IRS accepts your application for tax relief, it will suspend any other collection efforts as long as you continue to meet the terms of the program.
-If you satisfy those terms in full, there should be no further consequences.
+If the IRS accepts your application for tax debt relief, it will suspend any other collection efforts as long as you continue to meet the terms of the program.
+If you satisfy those terms completely, there should be no further consequences.

 However, that only applies to tax debts you acknowledged in applying for the program.
-It is not a universal amnesty from all tax debt.
+It’s not a broad amnesty from all tax debt.

 Who Needs IRS Tax Debt Relief?

-If you need tax debt relief, you’re not alone.
+If you need tax debt relief, you’re far from alone.
 Millions of Americans are in the same boat.

-IRS statistics show that as of 2020, there were more than 8 million delinquent tax accounts.
-These accounts owed an average of over $13,000 each.
+IRS statistics show that in 2023, there were about 11.3 million delinquent tax accounts.

 How to Get Tax Debt Relief